Free expat tax extension icon

 5. Can I cancel an IRS payment after submitting?

-You can cancel IRS payment requests made in Direct Pay or some other systems if you act early.
-Scheduled payments usually must be changed or cancelled at least two business days before the payment date.
-After that, you may need to contact the IRS or your bank to modify an electronic funds withdrawal rather than simply modify IRS Direct Pay online.
+You can change or cancel a Direct Pay payment up to 2 business days before the scheduled date.
+After that, you generally need to contact the IRS or your bank to modify the electronic funds withdrawal.

 6. How do I make estimated tax payments online?

-To pay estimated taxes online, use Direct Pay and choose “Estimated Tax” and Form 1040-ES from the menu to make a 1040-ES payment online for the right year.
-You can also use the IRS Online Account or card processors for each quarterly tax payment, tagging it as estimated tax so it is applied correctly.
+Use Direct Pay and select "Estimated Tax" with Form 1040-ES for the relevant tax year.
+You can also pay through the IRS Online Account or by card via Pay1040 or ACI Payments.
+Tag each payment as estimated tax so it's applied to the correct quarter.

 7. Do I need to create an account to pay taxes online?